173TECH/sayn/docs/tests/overview.md

 SAYN provides an extension to the functionality of the `columns` field in task definitions that enables the user to make use of predefined (standard) or custom tests for their table data fields.

 Standard tests are implemented for the `autosql` and `copy` task types, while custom tests are not task bound and can be applied to any table in the warehouse.
-Custom tests are essentially SAYN `sql` tasks with a specific SQL query structure that only execute during the SAYN test suite.
+Custom tests work like SAYN `sql` tasks with a specific SQL query structure that only execute during the SAYN test suite.

 Running `sayn test` through the CLI will execute all and only the standard and custom tests for a given project.